Tag Archives: Virginia Sustarsic

 “Oh, we’ve had him for sixteen years, honey.”

-Angie and Charlie went shopping for foodstuffs a few times a week.
-They walked down Prospect Avenue to the Central Market.
-“They started out together, but ended up a block or more apart,” Dave said.
+Angie and Charlie went shopping for foodstuffs twice a week.
+They walked down Prospect Ave. to the Central Market.
+“They always started out together, but ended up a block or more apart,” Dave said.
 They both carried handmade cotton shopping bags, one in each hand.

-The Central Market was on East 4th St., nearly two miles away by foot.
+The Central Market was on E. 4th St., nearly two miles away by foot.
 The only people who went there were people who couldn’t get to the West Side Market.
-It was grimy, and the roof leaked.
-“Some panels are out, and when it rains, we got to put plastic tarp down.
-That looks like hell,” said produce stall owner Tony LoSchiavo.
+It was grimy and the roof leaked.
+“Some panels are out, and when it rains, we got to put plastic tarp down, which looks like hell,” said produce stall owner Tony LoSchiavo.

-“She always walked twenty feet behind him,” Virginia said.
+“She always ended up walking twenty feet behind him,” Virginia said.
 “A couple of hours later, same thing, both of them their two bags full, he would be walking twenty feet ahead of her as they came back to the Plaza.”

 He waited at the front door, holding it open for her.
 She trudged up, he followed her, and the parrot every time said, “Welcome back!” when they stepped into their apartment.
 Angie returned with vegetables like asparagus and nuts like filberts for the thick billed brightly colored bird.

 Most of the tenants at the Plaza were on good terms with one another.
-Many of us were single and sought out company up and down the floors and down the hallways, especially in January and February when snow piled up in mounds.
-We swung by paid calls and chewed the fat.
+Many of us were single and sought out company up and down the floors and down the hallways, especially in January and February when snow piled up unshovelled.
+We swung by unannounced and chewed the fat.

-One Siberian Sunday afternoon Mr. Flood’s kids were visiting and went exploring in the basement.
-They found a red metal and wood Flexible Flyer.
+One Siberian Sunday afternoon Mr. Flood’s children were visiting and went exploring in the basement.
+They found a Flexible Flyer.
 Their father bundled them up and carried the sled outside.
 When they got tired of pushing each other back and forth in the parking lot, they found a shovel and scooped snow onto the back stairs as far up as the first landing.
-They shoveled enough snow on the stairs to make a ramp and spent the rest of the day running across the landing, throwing themselves on the sled, racing down the ramp and zooming across the icy lot.
+They shoveled enough snow on the stairs to make a ramp and spent the rest of the day running across the landing, throwing themselves on the sled, racing down the ramp, and zooming across the icy lot.

 “They’re on their own magic carpet ride,” I said.